• Summary

 MLTSPNSR

-Requires the secretary of state to develop and mandate annual training of police department personnel on the protocols of the address confidentiality program.
+Requires the secretary of state to develop and mandate annual training of police department personnel and state police officers on the protocols of the address confidentiality program.

 Go to top